ImageMagick/Usage-Markdown/resize/index.md

 Similarly many of the other [Simple Interpolation Methods](../misc/#interpolate_simple), will equate to using the equivalent [Interpolated Resize Filters](../filter/#interpolated).
 But there are a number of Interpolation methods such as [Mesh](../misc/#mesh) that have no equivalence as a resize filter.

-This is also a unscaled resize, which means it works great for enlargements, and small scale shrinking, but when shrinking by more that 50% sever [Aliasing Effects](../filter/#aliasing) can appear, as shown in the other 'sampling resize operators' above.
+This is also an unscaled resize, which means it works great for enlargements, and small scale shrinking, but when shrinking by more that 50% sever [Aliasing Effects](../filter/#aliasing) can appear, as shown in the other 'sampling resize operators' above.

 ### Liquid Rescale - Seam Carving {#liquid-rescale}